zigbyexample/zigbyexample.github.io/shell.md

 # 6 - Shell

-a very simple Shell, that split the arguments by whitespaces and spawn the process. it also extends built-in commands (`clear` and `exit`). you may try to make it smarter and add some modern shells features like history, autocomplete, git integration, etc.
+A very simple Shell that split the arguments by whitespaces and spawn the process.
+It also extends built-in commands (`clear` and `exit`). you may try to make it smarter and add some modern shells features like history, autocomplete, git integration, etc.

 [shell.zig](code/shell.zig)